-To ensure our executive officers' interests are aligned with those of our stockholders and to motivate and reward individual initiative and effort, currently a substantial portion of their target annual total direct compensation opportunity is delivered in the form of equity awards and, therefore, "at-risk."
-Further, in the case of our CEO, all of his cash compensation opportunity for 2018 was performance-based.
+To ensure our executive officers' interests are aligned with those of our stockholders and to motivate and reward individual initiative and effort, a substantial portion of our executives' annual compensation takes the form of equity awards and is, therefore, "at-risk."
+Over 95% of our CEO's annual target direct compensation consists of equity awards.
+For our other executive officers, including the other Named Executive Officers (other than Mr. Slagmuylder), over 70% of their annual target direct compensation is delivered in the form of equity awards.